Cyb3rC3lt/CrackMapExec-Modules/README.md

 # CrackMapExec LDAP Modules
 Here are some CME LDAP modules I created to help with AD enumeration.

-If you ever wanted to know who the Domain Admins are quickly without building an ldap search string, running ldapdomaindump or starting up BloodHound then the 'GROUP-MEM' module is for you.
+If you ever wanted to know who the 'Domain Admins' are quickly without building an ldap search string, running ldapdomaindump or starting up BloodHound then the 'GROUP-MEM' module is for you.

 GROUP-MEM helps to return all the members of any Active Directory group whether it be a group of users or computers.